nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Editing an applicant while all applicants are being shown

     1. Prerequisites: List all applicants using the `list` command.
 Multiple applicants in the list.
        There is no applicant with the phone number 87654321 and email alexander@gmail.com

     1. Test case: `edit 1 n/Alexander p/87654321 e/alexander@gmail.com`<br>
        Expected: First applicant is edited such that his new name is Alexander with the phone number 87654321 and email alexander@gmail.com.
        Details of the edited applicant shown in the result display.

-  1. Test case: `edit 2 n/Alice p/87654321`<br>
+    1. Test case: Ensure that you have completed the first test case in this section, then input the command `edit 2 n/Alice p/87654321`<br>
        Expected: No applicants are edited.
 Error details shown in the result display stating that the new edited applicant Alice shares either the same phone number or same email as Alexander.

-  1. Test case: `edit 2 n/Alice e/alexander@gmail.com`<br>
+    1. Test case: Ensure that you have completed the first test case in this section, then input the command `edit 2 n/Alice e/alexander@gmail.com`<br>
        Expected: No applicants are edited.
 Error details shown in the result display stating that the new edited applicant Alice shares either the same phone number or same email as Alexander.

     1. Test case: `edit 2 n/&a#lly`<br>
        Expected: No applicants are edited.
 Error details shown in the result display stating that names should only contain alphanumeric characters and spaces.

     1. Other incorrect edit commands to try: `edit`, `edit Alexander`, `edit 1`, `edit 1 n/` (where incomplete or invalid details are given for the applicant being edited)<br>
        Expected: Error messages displaying the cause of error is shown in the result display.

 ### Deleting an applicant